-There are variations in resources consumed by each call type: calls between phones in the same server, calls between two servers in the same cluster, calls between two clusters, and calls that flow to and from the PSTN.
+There are variations in resources consumed by each call type: calls between phones in the same subscriber node, calls between two subscriber nodes in the same cluster, calls between two clusters, and calls that flow to and from the PSTN.
 Even calls from different types of phones and gateways are different, depending on the protocol and services such as video.